 More of old Dubai after the Food Tour

 After the food, we headed to Dubai Creek to take a water taxi (an Abra boat) across the creek.
-On the other side, our guide Khan showed and explained to us the spice souk and gold souk, big markets that still (mostly) run as they always have, with vendors on either side of a small alley and lots of bargaining going on.
+On the other side, our guide Khan showed and explained the spice souk and gold souk to us, big markets that still (mostly) run as they always have, with vendors on either side of small alleys and lots of (loud) haggling going on.

 We ended a tour in a spice, tea and incense shop where we got to smell and taste some of the products, without being pressured to buy something.
-From the souks the next metro station is about a 10 minute walk to the Al Ras Metro Station from where you need about an hour to get back to the airport.
+From the souks to the next metro station (Al Ras Metro Station) it’s about a 10 minute walk, then from there you need about an hour to get back to the airport.